puppup420247-org/EdgeEnterprise/edgeenterprise/faqs-edge-in-the-enterprise.md

 ## Will favorites be ported over from the current version of Microsoft Edge or will I have to re-add?
 Currently, Microsoft Edge supports import from existing installs of Microsoft Edge, Chrome, Internet Explorer, and Firefox (on Win10).
 The following settings are supported for importing: Bookmarks, History, Passwords and Autofill (Payments, addresses and generic forms).
 You can choose to import either from the First-run Experience or from browser settings.

-## What is the difference between the Canary, Developer and Beta channels/builds?
+## What is the difference between the Canary and Developer channels/builds?
 The Canary channel will update about daily, and the Dev channel will update about weekly.
 More information about other channels will be coming soon.

 ## What kind of extension support do I have with the new version of Microsoft Edge?